andyvasy/relish-test/README.md

 This solution is far from being ideal because it uses in-memory cache (better than no cache) and in-memory filtering.
 That is perfectly fine for the amounts of data we deal with but is not scalable.

-Ideally, expecting a big number of records, if we would use a local copy of the external data and some sort document database with full-text search capabilities like ElasticSearch or MongoDB.
+Ideally, expecting a big number of records, we would use a local copy of the external data stored in some sort of a document database with full-text search capabilities like ElasticSearch or MongoDB.
 But that raises even more concerns:

 - how stale records get purged and refreshed?
 - how new records get ingested?